jessecns/GeoGo_DockerAWS/README.md

 # COMP6905 AWS/Docker Project

-The following instructions describe how to successfully deploy an extended user authentication Django web application using CloudFormation stack and docker-compose script.
+The following instructions describe how to successfully deploy an extended user authentication Django web application using CloudFormation stack and docker-compose.

 Alternatively, you can follow along to this youtube tutorial http://........